Communities of Practice

 Proposal Process

-Academic faculty leaders who would like to organize a community of practice may submit a proposal to the Office of Faculty Affairs.
+Academic faculty leaders who would like to organize a community of practice may submit a proposal to the Division of Academic Affairs.
 The proposal should include the following:

 • An overview of the topic of interest and purpose of the community of practice;